Perl-Apollo/Corinna/templates/rfc/phasers.md

 global destruction.
-In the future, if Corinna classes can become "first class" in the Perl language, if a class can fall out of scope prior to global destruction, then yes, class data can be destroyed prior to global construction (e.g, for an anonymous class created a runtime).
+In the future, if Corinna classes can become "first class" in the Perl language, if a class can fall out of scope prior to global destruction, then yes, class data can be destroyed prior to global construction (e.g, for an anonymous class created at runtime).

 ## Incomplete Destruction